Get ready for some great content coming to your inbox from the team at UserTesting!

-Amazon uses continuity to communicate that each of the products below are similar and related to each other.
+Amazon uses continuity to communicate that each of the products below is similar and related to each other.

-And Credit Karma uses it to illustrate the benefits that their services provides.
+And Credit Karma uses it to illustrate the benefits that their services provide.

 The principle of closure states that when we look at a complex arrangement of visual elements, we tend to look for a single, recognizable pattern.

-In other words, when you’re presented with an image that has missing parts, your brain will fill in the blanks and make a complete image so you can still recognize the pattern.
+In other words, when you see an image that has missing parts, your brain will fill in the blanks and make a complete image so you can still recognize the pattern.

-The closure principle is commonly used in logo design at a variety of companies including IBM, NBC, Zendesk, and Funding Circle.
+The closure principle is used often in logo designs at a variety of companies including IBM, NBC, Zendesk, and Funding Circle.